 If the account holder believes there is a discrepancy with a charge to the account, the department that processed the transaction should be contacted within thirty (30) calendar days.
 Questions regarding deposits made on an account need to be brought to the attention of the Office of Student Accounts via email at email@example.com.

-If there is a discrepancy on an account, the request to review the account must be in writing.
-The account holder will be requested to include the account holder name and account number, describe the transaction in question and clearly explain the discrepancy and indicate the date and dollar amount of the transaction.
-The department responsible for reviewing the discrepancy will notify the account holder in writing of any corrective measures put in place.
+If there is a discrepancy on an account, the request to review the account must be in writing via email to firstname.lastname@example.org.
+The account holder will be requested to include the account holder name and account number, describe the transaction in question, and explain as clearly as possible the discrepancy and indicate the date and dollar amount of the transaction.
+The Office of Student Accounts will notify the account holder in writing of any corrective measures put in place.
 Any errors found through the investigation will be immediately corrected.